FC Basel: Stadium

-FC Basel play their home games at the 37,500 capacity St. Jakob-Park.
+FC Basel play their home games at the 37,500-seat St. Jakob-Park.

-UEFA have awarded the stadium a 4-star rating, the highest rating that could be given to a stadium of that capacity.
-St. Jakob-Park was opened in 2001, originally holding a maximum attendance of 33,433.
+UEFA have awarded the stadium a 4-star rating, the highest rating that can be awarded to a stadium of that capacity.
+St. Jakob-Park was opened in 2001, originally with maximum capacity of 33,433.
 The stadium was expanded with a new stand (sector G) and upgraded to 42,500 due to Switzerland co-hosting UEFA Euro 2008.
-After Euro 2008, a number of seats were removed, thus giving more space between them, and the capacity was reduced 37,500 seats.
-The stadium is nicknamed "Joggeli" by the fans and has two restaurants, Restaurant UNO and Hattrick's Sports Bar, as well as a shopping centre which opened on 1 November 2001.
-It also has parking space for 680 cars and has its own train station.
+After Euro 2008, a number of seats were removed and the capacity was reduced 37,500 seats.
+The stadium is nicknamed "Joggeli" by the fans and has two restaurants, Restaurant UNO and Hattrick's Sports Bar, as well as a shopping center which opened on 1 November 2001.
+It has parking spaces for 680 cars and its own train station.
 St. Jakob-Park hosted six matches during Euro 2008, including the opening game between Switzerland and Czech Republic, and a semi-final between Germany and Turkey.
 The most interesting feature of the stadium is the translucent outer layer, which can be illuminated in different colours for impressive effects; this effect was copied three years later for Bayern Munich's new stadium, the Allianz Arena.

 Before St. Jakob-Park was built, FC Basel played home games in the Landhof (in the Quarter Kleinbasel) and, following the 1954 FIFA World Cup, in the newly built St. Jakob Stadium which was on the same site as the current stadium.
 During the construction period of St. Jakob-Park, Basel's home matches were played at the Stadion Schützenmatte.

 In 2016, the UEFA Europa League final was played at St. Jakob-Park.